FAQs in MEI

 Questions about the degree program

-German universities offer a remarkable flexibility in the structuring of studies, requiring a high degree of self-organisation and personal responsibility.
-The structure of the programme allows students to prepare intensively for major final examinations during the lecture-free period.
-These examinations require independent preparation over an extended period of time and offer the opportunity to acquire in-depth knowledge.
+German universities offer remarkable flexibility in the organization of studies, which requires a high degree of self-organisation and personal responsibility.
+The structure of the program enables students to prepare intensively for major final examinations during the lecture-free period.
+These examinations require independent preparation over a longer period of time and offer the opportunity to acquire in-depth knowledge.

-While there are continuous assessment methods such as term papers or mid-term exams, in general study time must be managed independently.
-This independence develops strong self-discipline and time management skills.
-In addition, it is necessary to contact support services, lecturers and professors independently to clarify questions and organise support.
-These tasks contribute to the development of independence and proactivity and thoroughly prepare students for future professional challenges.
+Although there are continuous assessment methods such as assignments or mid-term examinations, study time must generally be managed independently.
+This independence encourages strong self-discipline and time management skills.
+In addition, it is necessary to contact counselling services, lecturers and professors independently to clarify questions and organize support.
+These tasks contribute to the development of independence and initiative and prepare students thoroughly for future professional challenges.

 Curriculum (Short Version)